 We’ve rounded up the best Nespresso machines available, along with guidance on which model best suits which particular priorities and customers.

 Best Overall: Nespresso VertuoPlus + Aeroccino Bundle

-What We Like: Easy to operate, consistent, automatic capsule ejection
+What We Love: Easy to operate, consistent, automatic capsule ejection

-What We Don't Like: Only works with VertuoLine pods, not as aesthetically sleek as some other models
+What We Don't Love: Only works with VertuoLine pods, not as aesthetically sleek as some other models

 A more advanced version of Nespresso’s first mega-hit Vertuo, the VertuoPlus is tops thanks to its versatility and remarkable ease of use.
 This machine does it all with the touch of one button.
 It can brew both espresso and drip coffee, and the barcode technology means that you don’t need to adjust settings or manually program your brewing time.
 The VertuoPlus includes automatic capsule (pod) ejection, which pares down your cleaning needs while also preventing you from burning your fingers.

 The VertuoPlus uses a 40-ounce adjustable water tank and can make coffee or espresso in 5 different cup sizes (espresso, double espresso, gran lungo, coffee, and alto).
 This bundle includes Nespresso's milk frother, the Aeroccino, for your cappuccinos and lattes.

 Dimensions (LxWxH): 16.7 x 5.6 x 12.8 inches | Capsule Container Capacity: 10 | Reservoir Capacity: 60 ounces

 What We Love: Made with sustainable materials, versatile, tech-friendly, compact